keeper013/Oasis.EFMapper/README.md

 ### TestCase7_Session
 During mapping, there could be cases where multiple entities share some same instances for nevigation entities.
 Like in this example, many books may share the same tag.
 So for the different book instances, it would be ideal if the books can share the same instance for the same tags.

-During a call of *IMapper.Map* or *IMapper.MapAsync*, **the library** makes sure that each entity is only mapped once, which avoids redundant mapping, and guarantees mapping result is correct.
-But it doesn't track entities between the method calls.
+During a call of *IMapper.Map* or *IMapper.MapAsync*, **the library** will only track entities if their classes are involved in loop dependency to identify instances that are already mapped to avoid infinite loops.
+But it definitely doesn't track entities among such method calls.

 Examples in this test case uses a *NewBookWithNewTagDTO*, which adds new books together with new tags.
-Business wise this may not make sense, considering books and tags are not-so-connected entities that are supposed to be managed separately, here we ignore this, and just use it to demonstrate this feature of **the library**.
+Business wise this may not make sense, considering books and tags are not-so-connected entities that are supposed to be managed separately.
+But here we ignore it, and just use this example to demonstrate this feature of **the library**.
 ```C#
 var tag = new NewTagDTO { Name = "Tag1" };
 var book1 = new NewBookWithNewTagDTO { Name = "Book1" };